KPMG denies alleged breaches, negligence after reported 1MDB lawsuit

 Malaysian authorities have filed a series of lawsuits in a bid to recover billions of dollars missing from 1MDB in a scandal that has implicated high-level officials, banks and financial institutions around the world.

-1MDB in May filed 22 civil suits seeking to recover more than $23 billion in assets from entities and people allegedly involved in defrauding the fund and its ex-subsidiary, including units of global banks Deutsche Bank (DBKGn.DE) and J.P.
-Morgan (JPM.N). read more
+1MDB in May filed 22 civil suits seeking to recover more than $23 billion in assets from entities and people allegedly involved in defrauding the fund and its ex-subsidiary, including units of global banks Deutsche Bank and J.P.
+Morgan .

-Deloitte PLT (DLTE.UL), which took over as 1MDB's auditor after KPMG, paid $80 million to the Malaysian government last month to settle claims related to its dealings with 1MDB. read more
+Deloitte PLT, which took over as 1MDB’s auditor after KPMG, paid $80 million to the Malaysian government last month to settle claims related to its dealings with 1MDB.
+(Reporting by Liz Lee and Rozanna Latiff Editing by Ed Davies)

 Our Standards: The Thomson Reuters Trust Principles.